svengerhardt/node-mysqlw/README.md

 # mysqlw

-Wrapper for [node-mysql](https://github.com/mysqljs/mysql) to simplify queries.
+A lightweight wrapper for [node-mysql](https://github.com/mysqljs/mysql) to simplify queries.

 ## Installation